Nine Highly Cited Researchers at University of Birmingham named in global Highly Cited Researchers 2018 List

-Placement on the list has been recognized as a significant achievement for those named and marks an increase on previous years.
-The Clarivate Analytics Web of Science serves as the basis for regular listings of researchers whose citation records position them in the top 1% by citations for their field and year.
+Placement on the list has been recognised as a significant achievement for those named and marks an increase on previous years.
+The Web of Science serves as the basis for regular listings of researchers whose citation records position them in the top 1% by citations for their field and year.

 Professor Tim Softley, Pro-Vice-Chancellor for Research and Knowledge Transfer at the University of Birmingham said:

 “I am delighted to see that the impact and quality of our world changing research is increasingly being recognised by academics around the world.
 Heartfelt congratulations must go to those named and the teams supporting this important work.”